golang/proposal/design/43651-type-parameters.md

 }
 ```

-Since `comparable`, like all constraints, is an interface type, it can
+Since `comparable` is a constraint, it can be embedded in another
-be embedded in another interface type used as a constraint:
+interface type used as a constraint.

 ```
 // ComparableHasher is a type constraint that matches all